In this guide, discover our top three tips for successful ATEX product design

 ATEX Certification – Classification (Hazardous Area Zones)

-3. Develop a good working relationship with the standards agency
+3. Develop a good working relationship with a standards agency

-Work closely from with the standards agency, perhaps on a consultancy basis.
+Work closely with a standards agency, perhaps on a consultancy basis.

 The Standards Agency